-Note: If you are running an operating system newer than Windows 7 you will need to uncheck the "Allow connections only from computers running Remote Desktop with Network Level Authentication" box.
+On Windows 10, in the Remote Desktop section, select Allow remote connections to this computer.
+Note: you will then need to UNCHECK the Allow connections only from computers running Remote Desktop with Network Level Authentication box.

 Make sure your office computer stays awake so it can respond to Remote Desktop Connection requests.

-- In the “Put the computer to sleep” drop down menu, select Never.
+- In the Put the computer to sleep or Turn off after drop down menu, select Never.

-- Click Save Changes.
+- In Windows 7, select Save Changes.

-Note: Remember to leave your computer on when you leave.
+- Note: Remember to leave your computer on when you leave.
 If you shut it down, you won’t be able to connect.

 In order to use Remote Desktop, please see Remote Desktop Connection (Windows) - Remotely Control Your Office Computer From On or Off Campus .